gautamsi/generator-keystone-ts/README.md

 * [Cloudinary](https://cloudinary.com/users/register/free) - Image serving and management in the cloud
 * [Mailgun](https://app.mailgun.com/signup) - Easy email integration

-### I want the default keystone start project
+### I want the default Keystone start project

-You can run
+To generate a starter project with all default options selected, run:

 ```
 yo keystone-ts auto
 ```

-to generate a starter project with all default options selected.
-This is good for experimenting with keystone, but will require adjustment to use as an ongoing project, most importantly:
+This is good for experimenting with Keystone, but will require adjustment to use as an ongoing project.

+Most importantly:

-* Replace default cloudinary credentials with your own cloudinary credentials
+* Replace default Cloudinary credentials with your own Cloudinary credentials
 * Set up email

 ### starting keystone